Ph.D., Cornell University.

-Nineteenth-Century American literatures & cultures; American Indian literatures & cultures
+Nineteenth-Century American literatures and cultures; American Indian literatures and cultures

 Bethany Schneider specializes in nineteenth-century American literatures with teaching and research interests in American Indian studies, race, ethnicity, gender, sexuality, slavery, childhood and concepts of citizenship and belonging.
 Her published and forthcoming essays include: “The Consummate Hermaphrodite,” “Thus, Always: Julius Caesar and Abraham Lincoln;” “’Not for Citation: Jane Johnston Schoolcraft’s Strategies of Synchronic Presence;” “Oklahobo: Following Craig Womack’s Native American Queer Studies;” and “Boudinot’s Change: Boudinot, Emerson and Ross on Cherokee Removal.”

 Writing as Bee Ridgway, she is the author of The River of No Return, published in 2013.
 For more about Bee Ridgway and The River of No Return: www.beeridgway.com/

 204: Literature of American Expansion